cbpeterson/VEVAR-fmri/README.md

 # VEVAR

-This repository contains the code for the VEVAR (Bayesian Varying-Effects Vector Autoregressive) algorithm as described in the manuscript:
+This repository contains the code for the VEVAR (Bayesian Varying-Effects Vector Autoregressive) algorithm as described in the manuscript revised for Human Brain Mapping:

 **"Bayesian Varying-Effects Vector Autoregressive Models for Inference of Brain Connectivity Networks and Covariate Effects in Pediatric Traumatic Brain Injury."**

 Authors: Yangfan Ren, Nathan Osborne, Christine B. Peterson, Dana M. DeMaster, Linda Ewing-Cobbs, and Marina Vannucci